vibbits/snpeffect/README.md

 | CD-HIT | 4.8.1 | https://github.com/weizhongli/cdhit | GPL v2 |
 | NCBI nr (non-redundant) protein database | Aug 2011 | https://www.ncbi.nlm.nih.gov/home/download/ | https://en.wikipedia.org/wiki/Public_domain |

+Once the tools have been downloaded, you need to specify the path of each tool in the `masterscript.pl`.

 # Perform analysis

-To perform an analysis you must make a folder/directory, put in that folder the VCF file, rename it in.vcf then with that folder as working directory execute the command : qsub -cwd -b y <scriptdir>/masterscript.pl
+To perform an analysis you must make a folder/directory, put in that folder the VCF file, rename it in.vcf then with that folder as working directory (specified in the `masterscript.pl`) execute the command : qsub -cwd -b y <scriptdir>/masterscript.pl
 It is important to use the same annotated genome as was used to generate